Want to create interactive content? It’s easy in Genially!

 Step 1: Soft Launch

-The soft launch will be delivered in Q3 (with the view to go live in Q4) to the People Talent team where they will take the course and gather LX feedback.
-The Team consists of 30 people whose roles are:
+The soft launch will be delivered in Q3 to the People Talent team (with the view to going live in Q4) where they will take the course and gather LX feedback.
+The Team consists of 15 people whose roles are:

 Commentary

-As I am not the SME of this course, I have found this part of the project challenging in what to insert as the content.
-What i have some is taken some content from the current course and placed it where i see fit.
-In reality, I would work closely with SME to ensure that the correct content is provided and placed correctly in the relevant sections.
-Also as I will be the one developing the course, I have a clear direction of how this course will be built tool and brand wise.
-I was unsure of the screen numbering for the Hook, Objectives and Navigation as the text will be on one screen at the beginning of the course (see prototype).
-I feel that this course focusses a lot on design/development being done in Storyline which can confuse me when using the DLI's storyboard template to use for the project work, so for clarity I need to address this here.
+I am not the SME for this course, so I found this part of the project challenging in what to insert as the content.
+Instead, what I have done is take some content from the current course and place it where I see fit.
+In reality, I would work closely with the SME to ensure that the correct content is provided and placed correctly in the relevant lessons.
+As I will be the one developing the course, I have a clear direction of how this course will be built; tool and brand wise.
+I was unsure of the screen numbering for the Hook, Objectives and Navigation, as the text would be on one screen at the beginning of the course (see prototype).
+I feel that the DLI course focusses a lot on the design/development being done in Storyline, which can be confusing when using the DLI's storyboard template to use for the project work, so for clarity I need to address this here.

-Articulate Rise, the tool used to create the courses offers various publishing options:
+Articulate Rise, which is the tool used to create the courses, offers various publishing options:

 • SCORM 1.2